 When flying United first class domestically, you typically will NOT have access to the United Club Lounges.

-The exception to this is whenever you are flying what is known as a premium transcontinental route.
-These are those long routes between places like San Francisco and New York, LAX and New York, etc.
+The exception to this is whenever you are flying a premium transcontinental route.
+These are those long routes mentioned above that are between places like San Francisco and New York, LAX and New York, etc.

 However, if you are flying internationally (even to a close destination like Mexico) you will be given United Club Access.
 This is true even if you are flying on a smaller aircraft like a 737 that does not have lie flat seats.

 If you are interested in getting United Club access then you might want to look into cards like the United Explorer Card.
-With that card, you can get to annual lounge passes each year along with some nice benefits like free checked bags.
+With that card, you can get two annual lounge passes each year along with some nice benefits like free checked bags and priority boarding.
+You can read the full review of the card here.

 To read more about the United Club Lounges and the access policy, click here.

-When flying on a smaller aircraft, we typically arrive to the boarding area about five minutes prior to boarding and are usually about the second or third passengers in line.
+When flying on a smaller aircraft, we typically arrive to the boarding area about five minutes prior to boarding and are usually about the second or third passengers in line (if not the first).
 But when flying on a larger aircraft like a 787, we like to arrive to boarding a little bit earlier just to get closer to the front of the line.

 Of course, some people don’t like to sit on the plane any longer then they have to so they don’t prioritize arriving to the boarding area early.